 The Governing Body will consider procedural matters and will not question the academic judgement of the Academic Disciplinary Committee.
 It will review the Committee's report, and ask questions of members of the Committee, the Senior Tutor, the student's Personal Tutor and subject tutor(s) in order to verify the facts of the case.
-The members of the Committee, the Senior Tutor, the student's Personal Tutor and subject tutor(s) in order to verify the facts of the case.
-The members of the Committee, the Senior Tutor, the student's Personal Tutor and subject tutor(s) is shall then withdraw.
+The members of the Committee, the Senior Tutor, the student's Personal Tutor and subject tutor(s) shall then withdraw.